amitmodi06/amit-pet-clinic_New/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'amit.springframework.amit-pet-clinic_New' is invalid and this project uses 'amit.springframework.amitpetclinic_New' instead.
+* The original package name 'amit.springframework.amit-pet-clinic_New' is invalid and this project uses 'amit.springframework.amit.springframework.amitpetclinic_New' instead.

 # Getting Started